 Warner Sallman was born on April 30, 1892, in Chicago.
-He became interested in art at an early age, and was especially impacted by the religious art of Gustave Dore.
+He became interested in art at an early age and was especially impacted by the religious art of Gustave Dore.
 Following graduation from high school, he apprenticed in local studios while attending the Chicago Art Institute.
 After a brief attempt to establish himself in New York, Sallman returned to Chicago and began his career as a commercial artist.

+After enrolling at a Bible college, Sallman turned his understanding of his audience as a commercial artist, toward religious imagery.
 In 1924, Sallman produced a sketch for a magazine cover that portrayed a strong yet serene image of Jesus.
 This sketch was the basis of what would become Sallman’s most recognizable painting, the Head of Christ, which has been reproduced an estimated 500 million times.